ec-europa/europa-component-library/src/website/src/pages/ec/components/navigation/mega-menu/docs/usage.md

 title: Usage
 order: 1
 ---
 The Megamenu is an advanced navigation component designed for complex sites with deep hierarchies.
-Unlike the [horizontal menu](https://ec.europa.eu/component-library/ec/components/navigation/menu/code/), which supports up to two levels, the Megamenu can provide descriptive text for first level items, accommodate up to three levels of navigation, and additionally allows a featured column that can be used to either promote parent-page specific or site-wide pages, hidden deep into the lower levels of the hierarchy.
+Unlike the [Horizontal menu](https://ec.europa.eu/component-library/ec/components/navigation/menu/code/), which supports up to two levels, the Megamenu can provide descriptive text for first level items, accommodate up to three levels of navigation, and additionally allows a featured column that can be used to either promote parent-page specific or site-wide pages, hidden deep into the lower levels of the hierarchy.

 Currently, it offers two display options on 2nd level items, specifically: